 A young flapper in Baden-Baden, Germany.
 Photo: Wilhelm Tobien.

-Normally when we think of women in the 1920s or 30s, we think of them in black and white.
-But check out these lovelies from the pages of National Geographic in gorgeous colour.
+think of them in black and white.
+But check out these lovelies from the pages of National Geographic in

 The images seen here are Autochromes, an early type of colour photography.
 National Geographic was a champion of the process and featured an Autochrome—"A Ghent Flower Garden" by Paul G. Guilumette—for the first time in their July 1914 issue.
 One of the handful of photographers creating Autochromes for the publication was German photographer Wilhelm Tobien who took these images all over Europe.